The Big Spin: First round

-All players entered a vote to advance the cards 1, 2, or 3 spaces.
+The 10 players stood behind the belt, and each player secretly cast a vote to advance the cards by one, two, or three spaces.
 The cards then moved to a starting position, determined by random draw, and finally they moved the sum of all players' votes, from 10 to 30 spaces.
-The people who got money cards won the amount on the card.
-The two people who got the Aces went on to the second round.
+When they stopped, the two players with the Aces advanced to the second round and the others each received the amount in front of them.

 Second round

-The two players who won the second round competed for the chance to go to the Big Wheel.
-Each player had four card wheels, each with three cards: the Queen, the King, and the Ace.
-The hand was randomly determined by spinning all four wheels, and by the player pressing down on a card to stop them.
+The two winners of the first round faced separate sets of four wheels, each marked with three cards: the Queen, the King, and the Ace.
+The player's wheels were spun, and they pressed down on a card to stop the spinning and determine their initial hand.
 The ranks, from highest to lowest, were: